JamesSkemp/words/content/post/working-with-virtual-hard-disks-in-windows-7-and-server-2008-r2.md

 +++
-title = "Working with Virtual Hard Disks in Windows 7 and Server 2008 R2" summary = "With the new versions of Windows, Virtual Hard Disks (VHDs) are no longer just for virtualized environments." draft = false comments = true date = "2010-06-20T19:02:00-05:00"
+title = "Working with Virtual Hard Disks in Windows 7 and Server 2008 R2" description = "With the new versions of Windows, Virtual Hard Disks (VHDs) are no longer just for virtualized environments." draft = false comments = true date = "2010-06-20T19:02:00-05:00"